Right-handed vs. left-handed guitar

 Why do we want to know from you whether you play a right-handed or left-handed guitar?
 Is that important at all?

-It definitely is with our Monkey Locks - Locking Tuners!
+With our Monkey Locks - Locking Tuners it definitely is!
 But why?

 In the example below of a 7-string guitar, you can see that the mechanics with the 2.3mm (0.090inch) hole diameter are in a different position depending on whether you play a right-handed or left-handed guitar.
 This means that the larger diameter machine is either a left or a right machine.